-- (a) Contents of the Order. - (1) The order may require the party responsible for the violation to do any or all of the following: - (A) Correct the violation within the time specified in the order; - (B) Pay a civil fine not to exceed \$2,000 in the manner, at the place and before the date specified in the order; - (C) Pay a civil fine not to exceed \$2,000 per day for each day in which the violation persists, in the manner and at the time and place specified in the order. - (2) The order shall advise the party responsible for the violation that the order shall become final 30 calendar days after the date of its delivery.
-The order shall also advise that the building official's action may be appealed to the building board of appeals. - (b) Effect of Order--Right to Appeal.
-The provisions of the order issued by the building official under this section shall become final 30 calendar days after the date of the delivery of the order.
+- (a) Contents of the Order. - (1) The order may require the party responsible for the violation to do any or all of the following: - (A) Correct the violation within the time specified in the order; - (B) Except as provided in subsection (e)(2), pay a civil fine not to exceed \$2,000 in the manner, at the place and before the date specified in the order: and - (C) Pay a civil fine not to exceed \$2,000 per day for each day in which the violation persists, in the manner and at the time and place specified in the order. - (2) The order must advise the party responsible for the violation that the order will become final 30 calendar days after the date of its delivery.
+The order must also advise that the building official's action may be appealed to the building board of appeals. - (b) Service of Notice of Order.
+A notice of order must be served upon responsible persons either personally or by certified mail.
+However, if the whereabouts of such persons are unknown and the same cannot be ascertained by the building official in the exercise of reasonable diligence and the building official provides an affidavit to that effect, then a notice of order may be served by publishing the same once each week for two consecutive weeks in a daily or weekly publication in the city pursuant to HRS Section 1-28.5. - (c) Effect of Order Right to Appeal.
+The provisions of the order issued by the building official under this section will become final 30 calendar days after the date of the delivery of the order.
 The party responsible for the violation may appeal the order to the building board of appeals as provided in Chapter 16.
 The appeal must be received in writing on or before the date on which the order becomes final.
-However, an appeal to the building board of appeals shall not stay any provision of the order. - (c) Judicial Enforcement of Order.
+However, an appeal to the building board of appeals will not stay any provision of the order. - (d) Judicial Enforcement of Order.
 The building official may institute a civil action in any court of competent jurisdiction for the enforcement of any order issued pursuant to this section.
 Where the civil action has been instituted to enforce the civil fine imposed by said order, the building official need only show that the notice of violation and order were served, that a civil fine was imposed, the amount of the civil fine imposed and that the fine imposed has not been paid.